 Skip the Salt Shaker

 Your penchant for savory snacks could be standing between you and that cut physique you’re after.
 Scientists at the Max Delbrück Center for Molecular Medicine found something surprising when studying the effects of salt intake: When given extra sodium in their foods, study subjects didn’t become thirstier, as researchers believed they would.
 In fact, they drank less water and were hungrier after their salty snacks.
 Unfortunately, while their high-sodium diet didn’t increase their thirst, as expected, it still made them retain water.
 So if weight loss is on the agenda, skip the salt.

 Bring On the Beets

 When it comes to shedding those nagging pounds around your waist, beets can’t be beat.
 Beets derive their crimson hue from betaine, a pigment known for its anti-inflammatory properties and metabolism-boosting effects.
-Even better, a review of research published in Nutrients found links between beet consumption with a reduction in type 2 diabetes risk, as well as a reduction in arterial plaque, slashing your risk of high blood pressure and stroke every time you dig in.
+Even better, a review of research published in The Journal of Nutrition found links between beet consumption with a reduction high blood pressure.

 Put a Cherry on Top

 Middle age and a ballooning belly tend to go hand-in-hand, but adding some tart cherries to your regular routine can help you ditch that jiggle around your middle.
 Researchers at the University of Michigan discovered that, over the course of a 12-week study, rats fed a high-fat diet supplemented with tart cherries had nine percent less body fat than those fed the high-fat diet alone.
 Tart cherries may also help keep you active as you age, thanks to their wealth of anthocyanins, antioxidant compounds that can reduce inflammation and joint pain.

 Watch Out For Trans Fat